Here’s a look at meningitis outbreaks in the United States.

 Viral meningitis is less severe and occurs more frequently than bacterial meningitis.

 The most common causes of meningitis are viral infections, when a virus travels to the brain after entering the system through nose or the mouth.
-The disease is spread through fecal contamination and improper hand-washing.
+This form of the disease is spread through fecal contamination and improper hand-washing.

 Bacterial meningitis starts with an infection similar to a cold and spreads via respiratory and throat secretions, like saliva and phlegm.